-With 2 of her own, Denise remarried and brought 2 children from her husband together to explore what it means to be a blended family.
+With two of her own, Denise remarried and brought two children from her husband together to explore what it means to be a blended family.

 One of my favorite Christmas traditions with my children was cutting the tree.
 Maybe we have watched too much of The Homecoming, The Waltons, and Father Knows Best, but we loved the tradition of it all.
 We live in California, not the backwoods of Virginia, but we do have Christmas tree farms here where, for a price, they give you a saw and turn you loose.
 The four kids would scatter through the farm searching for the "perfect" tree.
 It was so great to see and hear them yelling, "I found it!
 The perfect tree!"

 Finally, we would pick one, and my husband would cut it down.
 Then the four kids, three girls, and one boy would haul it back to the car and tie it down for the trip home, singing "Jingle Bells."
 They were a hoot every year.
 I miss those days.
 Now the children are grown with children of their own.
 They tell me that they do the same thing we did and take the kids out to a Christmas tree farm.

 Home Again, Home Again

 When we got the tree home, it would have to be pruned a little to fit into the Christmas tree stand but that gave us some branches to decorate with.
 It seemed to me that we always got the tree too tall for the ceiling, but no one seemed to mind having to cut off a little from the top and the bottom.
 Then the kids would pull down the ornaments from the attic.
 They had created most of them over the years, from the petrified marshmallow "snowman" to the aluminum stars and bread dough angels.
 They are all treasured mementos.
 I brought out the cookies and the hot chocolate, put on the Christmas music and the kids decorated the tree.
 I loved that tradition.
 It's the best part of Christmas, to see them working together harmoniously and singing.
 Family and love should be what it is all about anyway.